tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
-- Required: Screen reader user is confined inside the modal, communicating an alert/modal is present
+- Required: Screen reader user is confined inside the alert, communicating an alert is present

 - **UIKit**
   - Use `UIAlertController` and add actions per your use case